-The College has adopted GASB Statement No. 60, Accounting and Financial Reporting for Service Concession Arrangements.
-The College has identified one contract for services that meet the four criteria of a service concession arrangement (SCA).
+The College has identified one contract for services that meet the four criteria of a service concession arrangement (SCA) under GASB Statement No. 60, Accounting and Financial Reporting for Service Concession Arrangements.
 SCAs are defined as a contract between a government and an operator, another government or a private entity, in which the operator provides services, the operator collects and is compensated by fees from third parties, the government still has control over the services provided and the government retains ownership of the assets at the end of the contract.
 The contract is with Barnes & Noble College Booksellers, Inc. The management of the College entered into this agreement to improve the quality of the services to students while increasing the revenues from these operations.

 The Bookstore Operating Agreement was effective on August 1, 2010, between the College and Barnes & Noble College Booksellers, Inc. (B&N).
 The Agreement is for B&N to operate bookstores on the College's three campus locations for a period of five years and may be renewed if both parties agree for an additional five year period.
 B&N agreed to cover the cost of bookstore capital improvements up to \$240,000 over the term of the Agreement.
 During fiscal year 2014, \$355,630 in B&N construction costs for a new Student Union/Bookstore was classified as a capital asset with an offsetting \$240,000 in Deferred Inflow of Resources, \$70,894 in B&N contributed construction costs and \$44,736 in reimbursed construction costs to B&N by the College.
-Beginning August 1, 2015, the College will amortize the Deferred Inflow of Resources, while recognizing Auxiliary Revenue each year until the contract expires on July 31, 2020.
+Beginning August 1, 2015, the College amortizes the Deferred Inflow of Resources, while recognizing Auxiliary Revenue each year until the contract expires on July 31, 2020.
 If the agreement expires, terminates, or is amended in a way that has an adverse impact on B&N, the College will be liable for the unamortized portion of B&N's investment.
-The unamortized portion of B&N's investment was \$196,000 and \$240,000 at June 30, 2016 and 2015, respectively.
-No significant renovations to College facilities were made by B&N in 2016 or 2015.
+The unamortized portion of B&N's investment was \$148,000 and \$196,000 at June 30, 2017 and 2016, respectively.
+No significant renovations to College facilities were made by B&N in 2017 or 2016.